 Houses may be bought, but homes grow and out of the heart’s depths.
 Memories cluster about them, so that when we give them up, there is a pain that will not down.
 Rest and contentment and recreation live in the home, and out of it we get the inspiration and strength for the work in the world that tells.T.C.
 Steele

 T.C.
 Steele State Historic Site is an accredited member of the American Alliance of Museums and has achieved the rigorous process of meeting the AAM Core Standards for Museums and Peer Review.
-Additionally, it is one of the 30+ properties in the US recognized by Historic Artist’s Homes & Studios.
+National Trust for Historic Preservation recognizes T.C.
+Steele State Historic Site as one of 180 “Distinctive Destinations” in America.
+Additionally, it is one of the 36 properties in the US recognized by Historic Artists’ Homes & Studios.